-Matlab Working with Matlab
+Working with MATLAB¶

 Versions

-As Matlab/datafeed toolbox evolves features or instruction below are subject to revisions.
+As MATLAB/datafeed toolbox evolves features or instruction below are subject to revisions.
 Please refer to toolbox documentation for latest version.
 Users have reported that this works with more recent versions (e.g. R2015b on RHEL 6.8/2016b and 2017a on macOS).

 See also community-supported native connector dmarienko/kdbml